InuDial/agent-mvp/README.md

 The implementation layout is about code ownership and dependency direction.
-`contract` is the lowest shared layer. `kernel` defines reusable runtime mechanics. `app` wires those mechanics into a concrete kernel. `builtin` supplies tools that can run on that kernel-facing abstraction. `examples/demo.rs` composes the pieces.
+`contract` is the lowest shared layer. `kernel` defines reusable runtime mechanics without concrete service domains.
+Service crates plug side-effect domains into the shared action, policy, grant, and audit flow. `app` wires those mechanics and services into a concrete kernel.
+Tool crates supply tools that can run on that kernel-facing abstraction. `examples/demo.rs` composes the pieces.

 ### `contract`